andrezeitz/muscle-gym-milestone-1/README.md

 contact-us.html with some problems found and some of them fixed after.
-![contact all errors ](https://user-images.githubusercontent.com/85236391/123604467-26a45880-d7fb-11eb-96f6-f6e737a03d96.png) Still flagg the JavaScript for Google Maps.
+![contact all errors ](https://user-images.githubusercontent.com/85236391/123604467-26a45880-d7fb-11eb-96f6-f6e737a03d96.png) Still flag the JavaScript for Google Maps.
 ![contact errors map](https://user-images.githubusercontent.com/85236391/123604514-302dc080-d7fb-11eb-8b93-90d05441331a.png)

 I follow the guide that was in the HTML Essentials/The Essentials and fixed all the errors.